THINGS TO DO

 The 600-foot bulk freighter, The New Carissa, ran aground during a storm on February 4, 1999 just off Coos Bay’s North Spit.
 The final piece of the wreckage was removed in October 2008 because the remaining portion of the freighter poses a safety hazard to the public due to its rusting metal and proximity to the beach and is a liability for the State of OR because it rests on state land.

-The Sujameco, a ship that ran aground in 1929 was discovered when winter sotrms changed the surface of the sand at Horsfall Beach enough to expose the remains of the ship.
+The Sujameco, a ship that ran aground in 1929 was discovered when winter storms changed the surface of the sand at Horsefall Beach enough to expose the remains of the ship.
 While most of the ship was removed during salvage operations, iron projections can still be seen in the winter sand at the low tide line north of the parking lot.

 For more information on these local shipwrecks and other ships that have run aground in the Coos Bay/North Bend area you can call the Coos Bay Visitor’s Center at 541-269-0215.

 The Bay Area has a wide assortment of shopping options to choose from.
 From gift & specialty shops where you can take home a taste of the region including local wines/beers and seafood; to antiques, cranberry sweets, local artwork, hand-crafted items such as myrtlewood gifts and native american items including carvings and quilts and much, much more.
 So shop for yourself or others and enjoy the memories of your trip to the Oregon’s Bay Area.
 Local shops in our area can be found by going to our member directory.

 Boys & Girls Club of SW Oregon (SWOYA) 3333 Walnut Avenue, Coos Bay.
 Year-round activities and summer recreation programs.
 541-267-3635

 South Slough National Estuarine Research Reserve 64907 Seven Devils Rd.
 Coos Bay.
 Many different activities for the youth year round.

 South Slough National Estuarine Research Reserve